infusionsoft/keap-sdk/sdks/v2/csharp/docs/AffiliateApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="removesubscriptionplancommissionfromcommissionsusingpost"></a>
+<a id="removesubscriptionplancommissionfromcommissions"></a>
-# **RemoveSubscriptionPlanCommissionFromCommissionsUsingPOST**
+# **RemoveSubscriptionPlanCommissionFromCommissions**
-> void RemoveSubscriptionPlanCommissionFromCommissionsUsingPOST (string commissionId, DeleteSubscriptionPlanCommissionRequest deleteSubscriptionPlanCommissionRequest)
+> void RemoveSubscriptionPlanCommissionFromCommissions (string commissionId, DeleteSubscriptionPlanCommissionRequest deleteSubscriptionPlanCommissionRequest)

 Remove a Subscription from a Commission Program